Jennifer Wilber is an author and freelance writer from Ohio. She holds a B.A. in creative writing and English.

 What Causes Sleep Paralysis?

 Hypnopompic sleep paralysis is also a result of the normal REM sleep process.
 While you are asleep, your body cycles between REM and NREM (non-rapid eye movement) sleep.
 Each REM/NREM cycle lasts approximately 90 minutes.
-NREM sleep occurs first and last up to 75% of your overall sleep time.
+NREM sleep occurs first and lasts up to 75% of your overall sleep time.
 During this part of the sleep cycle, your body relaxes and restores itself.
 At the end of the NREM stage, your body switches to REM sleep.
 During this stage, your eyes move quickly, and dreams occur.
-Your body remains very relaxed and your muscles are "turned off" during this stage to prevent you from acting out your dreams and injuring yourself (if this normal part of your sleep cycle does not happen, you may experience sleepwalking).
+Your body remains very relaxed, and your muscles are "turned off" during this stage to prevent you from acting out your dreams and injuring yourself (if this normal part of your sleep cycle does not happen, you may experience sleepwalking).
 If you begin to awaken and become aware before the REM cycle has finished, you may be unable to move your body or speak.

-What Should You Do if You Experience Sleep Paralysis?
+What Should You Do If You Experience Sleep Paralysis?

-If you experience sleep paralysis, the best thing to do is to remain calm and remember that you are in no real danger and try not to panic while you wait it out.
+If you experience sleep paralysis, the best thing to do is to remain calm and remember that you are in no real danger, and try not to panic while you wait it out.
 Remember that it is simply a natural process your body goes through to protect itself from injury during sleep.

 You may also want to try to gently move your hand or foot in an attempt to break free of the paralysis more quickly.
 Try to relax and remain calm, remembering that this is a natural phenomenon.